Jyustin/test-fastpages/_posts/2022-4-6-Nightmuseum.md

 # looking at other's projects

 Our team spent a lot of time at N@TM trying to scrap together an API to present, so we didn't have much time to view other's projects.
 I did get a chance to see one teams project though.
 They were a clock website that would give the user time from certain times zones, as well as a alarm system.
 I was pretty impressed by their work.
-They explained to me that their project was a javacript file that drew from a different file with all the information about the timezones. their frontend and backend were well defined, unlike our project, which did not really have defined frontend/backend.
+They explained to me that their project was a javascript file that drew from a different file with all the information about the timezones. their frontend and backend were well defined, unlike our project, which did not really have defined frontend/backend.

 I also looked at another project with information about stocks.
 What impressed me the most was the fact that the project was very sleek and professional.
 Hopefully next time the project I work on will be nice and neat.
 It really made me feel like the project was something well designed.
+I also felt like the roles of their team were very well defined.
+I feel like with our team, the roles of our team were very flexible, but they were not well defined.
+I think better structure of the team would possibly help our team in the future.
+I guess what I take from this is that frontend development and a clean frontend are essential to creating the image of a stable, functioning program/product.

 # Reflection